 Chubbuck is a somewhat small city located in the state of Idaho.
-With a population of 14,428 people and two constituent neighborhoods, Chubbuck is the 16th largest community in Idaho.
+With a population of 15,316 people and two constituent neighborhoods, Chubbuck is the 16th largest community in Idaho.

+Chubbuck is a somewhat ethnically-diverse city.
 The people who call Chubbuck home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chubbuck residents report their race to be White, followed by Native American.
-Important ancestries of people in Chubbuck include German, Irish, Norwegian, and Danish.
+The greatest number of Chubbuck residents report their race to be White, followed by Asian.
+Chubbuck also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.21% of the city’s residents.
+Important ancestries of people in Chubbuck include English, German, Irish, Scottish, and Danish.

 The most common language spoken in Chubbuck is English.
 Other important languages spoken here include Spanish and Italian.